ancientBullfrog/yelpcamp2/README.md

 - added basic user profile where passsword can be updated
 - added forgot password with email reset link via node mailer
 - added pagination to index page
+- changed review model to allow comments on reviews

 Current issues are:
 - Using geo-location search input on the map does not update the list of campsites